mlabs-haskell/Tuxedo/wallet/README.md

 ###  Delist kitty from sale
 When owner of the kitty decides not sell the kitty, he can de-list the kitty from sale making it unavailable for sale.
-With this operation tradable kitty is converted to basic kitty as below:
+With this operation, tradable kitty is converted to basic kitty as below:

 ```sh
 $ ./target/release/tuxedo-template-wallet delist-kitty-from-sale  --dna d3471ef11bb1ca2871708e8adb8d8b4e6786fb433fb2cf8d26077132922f1815 --owner 0xf47c90b21c22b6b9312fc5cd65583b759f80288abe04b052bd49d2d727c5a600